thecosmicslug/RimTales/NOTES.md

-Tales to Add:
+### Tales to Add:

-HypothermiaRevealed
-VisitedGrave
-BuiltSnowman
+* PutIntoCryptosleep    - Tale_DoublePawn

+### Other things:

-Replace Translation warning in Breakup.cs
+* Replace Translation warning in Breakup.cs
-Add proper credits and thanks
+* Add proper credits and thanks
-work out if its sensible to log all tales or just the ones TaleManager keeps. add our anniversary tales add more events
+* work out if its sensible to log all tales or just the ones TaleManager keeps.
+* add our anniversary tales
+* add more events